-Marijuana Anonymous with MA meetings in Portland, Bend, and Salem:
+Marijuana Anonymous with MA meetings in

 If you find it difficult to control your marijuana use, if you think about using marijuana even when you are not, or if you have broken promises to yourself or others about limiting or stopping your use -- you may be a marijuana addict.
 Only you can decide.